cloner0110/LevelSet-VOF/README.md

 # LevelSet-VOF
-VOF+LevelSet method implementation in OpenFoam - V-6.0
+VOF+LevelSet method implementation in OpenFoam - Currently Supported for OpenFOAM V6.0 Contact : amirhossein.taran@ucdconnect.ie
 ______________________________________________
 ## Introduction
 The level-set method was developed in 1979 by Alain Dervieux, and subsequently popularized by Stanley Osher and James Sethian.
 To run a Math Model in the interface of two different fluids we need to soften the interactions between the fluids.
 Therefore we need to apply a specific function: Compact Level Set Method.